jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-02-26-backporting_in_rhel.md

 title: Backporting in RHEL - Enhancing Stability and Security
 layout: post
 date: '2024-02-26'
-description: This blog post explores the concept of backporting in RHEL, its significance, and how it enhances both stability and security.
+description: is blog post explores the concept of backporting in RHEL, its significance, and how it enhances both stability and security.
 intro: "In the ever-changing landscape of technology, RHEL's commitment to backporting reaffirms its dedication to providing a solid foundation for businesses that rely on a stable and secure operating system."
 lang: en_US
 image: "/static/assets/img/blog/2024/backporting_in_rhel/backporting_in_rhel.jpg"
-keywords: ssh,security,linux
+keywords: ssh,security,linux,github
 categories:
 - Linux
 tags:
 - ssh
 - security
 - linux
-- github
 icon: fa-linux
 ---